 - You may also want to hold off getting a tattoo until the second trimester, until your baby’s bones, nerves and the muscles have entirely developed, to prevent any risks.

 - Ensure that your tattooist is registered and has a license.

-- Make sure the equipment being used is clean and sanitise.
-It is ideal if the parlour has an autoclave, a machine used to sterilize needles and equipment.
+- Make sure the equipment being used is clean and sanitised.
+It is ideal if the parlour has an autoclave, a machine used to sterilise needles and equipment.

-- Visit the parlour or enquire about the parlour to have a clear picture about the hygiene of the place.
+- Visit the parlour or enquire about the parlour to ensure the place is hygienic.